mygethub-99/mygamefinal/README.md

 gameHistory provides a listing of each move made by a player for a particular game

-get_user_ranking gives a list of each player and their ranking
+get_user_ranking gives a list of each player and their ranking if the user has a score to rank

 scores provides the scores for a variable number of players pulled